pierreaubert/spinorama/README.md

 pip3 install -r requirements-tests.txt
 ```

-For saving picture, you need either chromedriver or a set of nodejs packages
+For saving picture, you need either chromedriver or a set of nodejs packages.
+I recommend the later.
 Linux:
 ```
 apt install chromedriver